rikluost/athlete_hr_predict/README.md

 ## Introduction

+Human heart rate reflects the physical effort as it needs to pump oxygen to the muscles doing the work.
+However, there is a delay between the effort and the heart rate.
+This study researches this delay from machine earning modelling point of view.

-This study explains and discusses a working methodology for training an LSTM model (Hochreiter, S. and Schmidhuber J.  1997) for predicting heart rate from multiple sensors in a modern a sports watch which is equipped with a barometer, speed sensor, heart rate monitor, and optionally power, cadence and GPS.
+The methodology of the approach is dicussed and a working methodology for training an LSTM model (Hochreiter, S. and Schmidhuber J.  1997) for predicting heart rate in future based on measurements from multiple sensors with a modern a sports is presented.
+These sport watches are often equipped with a barometer, speed sensor, heart rate monitor, and optionally power, cadence and GPS.
 The method allows predicting heart rate, e.g. 30-seconds to the future, based on the past, e.g. 60sec of data from various sensors.

-Knowing that a specific heart rate limit will be met, e.g. in 30 seconds, could help athletes reduce the load before the threshold is met and help maintain a wanted heart rate.
+Knowing that a specific heart rate limit will be met, e.g. in 20 seconds, could help athletes reduce the load before the threshold is met and help maintain a wanted heart rate.
 A pre-trained model could run, e.g. on a watch, treadmill or cycling computer.

+## Data collection

 Modern sports watches contain many sensors, e.g. heart rate, cadence, barometer, GPS, and in the case of cycling, a power sensor.
 The readings are typically saved every once per second in a file.
 Here, the input features for training the model consist of a subset of heart rate, cadence, speed, and the hill's grade.

-The fit data was collected using Garmin Fenix 6s (https://buy.garmin.com/en-NZ/NZ/p/641501) accompanied by a Polar OH1 sensor (https://www.polar.com/en/products/accessories/polar-verity-sense).
-The decoding of the example files was done by using the fitdecode (https://github.com/polyvertex/fitdecode) library.

-Parts of the code is based on Keras tutorials in https://keras.io/examples/timeseries

-## EDA

 The data consists of fit files collected on approximately 50 runs during 2021.
 The runs were made in various environments, i.e. hilly and flat.
 Also, various efforts, e.g. long and slow runs and interval training, are included.
+The data collection was made using Garmin Fenix 6s (https://buy.garmin.com/en-NZ/NZ/p/641501) accompanied by a Polar OH1 sensor (https://www.polar.com/en/products/accessories/polar-verity-sense).
+The decoding of the example files was done by using the fitdecode (https://github.com/polyvertex/fitdecode) library.

+Parts of the code is based on Keras tutorials in https://keras.io/examples/timeseries

 Below graph shows the features as collected by the Garmin Fenix S6 sports watch during a single run on hills, but with an additional engineered field of the rolling 5 seconds average altitude difference between the 1 second timestamps 'rolling_ave_alt'.